liquibase/liquibase-test-harness/README.md

 ## Cleanup

-When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.
+When you are done with test execution, run `docker compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.

 ## Local testing